pizzasdu83/Flowerman/Readme.md

 # Flowery

-This is a website I made with 0 usee of ai in any ways :D
+This is a website I made with 0 use of ai in any ways :D

 It's flowery, that animates and makes sound when you click on him